chazhurd/APE/docs/SRS.md

 - OE1:
     - The system will have compatibility with Microsoft Internet Explorer, Microsoft Edge, Google Chrome, Mozilla Firefox, and Apple Safari.
 - OE2:
-    - The system will operate on a development server provided by the Computer Science Department with the following environment configuration until a cloud hosting solution is developed:
+    - The system will operate on a development server provided by the Computer Science Department with the following environment configuration until a AWS cloud hosting solution is developed:
     - PHP 5.6.x
     - Apache 2.4.x
-    - MariaDB 10.1.x
+    - MySQL 8.X
 - OE3:
     - The system will allow user access through any internet connected computer.

 ### 2.4 Design and Implementation Constraints
 - CO1:
-    - The system shall use MariaDB 10.1.x as its database.
+    - The system shall use MySQL 8.X as its database.
 - CO2:
     - The scripts written for the system shall be in PHP 5 or JavaScript with jQuery library usage.
 - CO3: